helderperez-dev/navreach-desktop/README.md

-# NavReach
+# Reavion

-NavReach is an AI-powered browser automation desktop application built with Electron, React, and TypeScript.
+Reavion is an AI-powered browser automation desktop application built with Electron, React, and TypeScript.
 It features an embedded browser controlled by an AI agent with a modern, minimalist design inspired by Linear.

 ## Features

 - **Embedded Browser**: Full-featured browser with tab management, navigation controls, and webview support
-- **AI Agent Chat**: Conversational Navreach Agent with model selection and conversation memory
+- **AI Agent Chat**: Conversational Reavion Agent with model selection and conversation memory
 - **Browser Control Tools**: AI can navigate, click, type, screenshot, and extract content from web pages
 - **MCP Integration**: Model Context Protocol client for stdio and SSE servers
 - **API Tools**: Configure external APIs as tools for the AI agent